nadyaaysha/tutorial-6/README.md

 In this milestone, simulating a slow response showed how a single-threaded server blocks all requests when one takes too long.
 A `/sleep` request delayed others, highlighting the need for multithreading or async processing to improve performance and scalability.

+### Commit (5) Reflection Notes

+In this final milestone, I've implemented ThreadPool to handle multiple client requests concurrently and improve efficiency.
+The ThreadPool create worker threads that continuously listen for new tasks and execute them asynchronously.
+Previously, the server handled requests one at a time, blocking new connections until the current request was processed.
+Now, multiple requests can be processed at the same time, improving responsiveness.